 This guide pertains to faculty members being promoted from Assistant to Associate Professor and awarded permanent tenure, untenured Associate Professors being awarded permanent tenure, and faculty members being promoted from Associate to full Professor.

-Prior to the initiation of the process, you should already have a Statement of Mutual Expectations and fully understand the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
+Prior to the initiation of the process, you should already have a Statement of Faculty Responsibilities and fully understand the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
 If you have previously been reappointed or promoted and tenured at NC State you already have a dossier which should only need updating.

 For Assistant Professors and untenured Associate Professors, your mandatory review cycle date is determined by your contract end date.
 The Review Timeline Information might be helpful in confirming which cycle you are mandated to use.
 Reviews must be conducted so that the faculty member is notified of the decision no less than one year prior to the contract end date.
 Because we have one cycle per year, often that requires a candidate to go through the process more than 12 months prior to the end date.
 If an Assistant Professor is promoted and tenured prior to their mandatory cycle, it is considered early.
 If an untenured Associate Professor is awarded tenure prior to the mandatory cycle it is not considered early.